netdata/netdata/docs/guides/monitor/anomaly-detection.md

 [Restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` to start up the anomalies collector.
-By default, the model training process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for health and performance across the default charts to include.
+By default, the model training process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for health and performance across the default included charts.

+> 💡 The anomaly collector may need 30-60 seconds to finish its initial training and have enough data to start
+> generating anomaly scores.
+You may need to refresh your browser tab for the **Anomalies** section to appear in menus
+> on both the local Agent dashboard or Netdata Cloud.

 ## Configure the anomalies collector